 How do I take advantage of the geolocation feature?

 As stated above, the geolocation API is supported by all modern browsers on both desktop and mobile devices.
 If you have one of the following browsers, you will be able to use our geolocation functionality:

 When attempting to retrieve your geolocation, the browser will display a dialog box asking for permission to share your location with us.
 Simply click "allow" (or the equivalent, depending on your browser) to take full advantage of our geolocation functionality.

-For further DocuSign Transaction Rooms Help & Support, please contact us.
+For further DocuSign Rooms for Real Estate Help & Support, please contact us.